 Always ensure that you have and use enough equipment for the activity that you intend to conduct.
 E.g. One piece of equipment each, or one between two.

 2. Small Groups

 Organise small groups in preference to larger groups.
-E.g. Ten lines of three athletes is far preferable to three lines of ten athletes when they are waiting for a turn.
+E.g. A situation with ten lines of three athletes is far preferable to one with three lines of ten athletes when they are waiting for a turn.